 We ended the day with an open discussion on how to overcome the challenges in bringing new design processes to fruition.

 Here are some views of what transpired:

-We’re thrilled with the accomplishments of the DiabetesMine Design Challenge, and we can’t wait to see what progress will be made via the DiabetesMine Innovation Summit going forward!
+We’re thrilled with the accomplishments of the DiabetesMine Design Challenge, and with the evolution of the DiabetesMine Innovation Summit event!